 - Harvard historian Niall Ferguson, Civilization: The West and the Rest

-- attributed to the father-in-law of Julius Caesar
+- Latin phrase meaning “Let justice be done though the heavens fall”; attributed to Lucius Calpurnius Piso Caesoninus, the father-in-law of Julius Caesar

 “Consider the reason of the case, for nothing is law that is not reason.”

-“If you just learn a single trick, Scout, you’ll get along better with all kinds of folks.
-You never really understand a person until you consider things from his point of view, until you climb inside of his skin and walk around in it.”
+“If you can learn a simple trick, Scout, you’ll get along better with all kinds of folks.
+You never really understand a person until you consider things from his point of view…until you climb into his skin and walk around in it.”

--Atticus Finch, played by Gregory Peck.
-To Kill a Mockingbird
+-Atticus Finch, in Harper Lee’s To Kill a Mockingbird

 “The jury system has come to stand for all we mean by English justice.
 The scrutiny of 12 honest jurors provides defendants and plaintiffs alike a safeguard from arbitrary perversion of the law.”